 Coca-Cola Life is now worth £35 million in sales since launch in September 20143.
 The new version of Coca-Cola Life will be available in stores from April onwards and, based on 2015 sales, will potentially remove more than 800 million calories from the nation’s diet.

 Since 2012 Coca-Cola Great Britain has invested £15 million in reformulation to reduce sugar and calories in some of the nation’s favourite soft drinks, including Sprite, Dr Pepper and Fanta, as well as innovating to launch new drinks like Coca-Cola Life.
 The reformulations have contributed to reducing people’s sugar and calorie intake – for example, the Sprite and Dr Pepper reformulations each removed more than 10 billion calories and 2,500 tonnes of sugar from the nation’s diet.
 This has helped make soft drinks the only food and drink category where the sugar taken home from them is decreasing – by 10 per cent in the last four years4.
 In addition, purchases of low calorie soft drinks have increased by 35.7 per cent in the last three years according to Government data.5

-The launch of the new version of Coca-Cola Life follows the launch last week of a new global marketing strategy for Coca-Cola which will see all variants of Coca-Cola come together under one brand in a move which aims to drive awareness of the choice available within the Coca-Cola range.
-The strategy was previously launched in GB in March 2015.
-The company also announced the launch of a new global marketing campaign, Taste The Feeling, which will bring the strategy to life.
+The launch of the new version of Coca-Cola Life follows the launch last week of a new global marketing strategy for Coca-Cola which will see all its variants come together under one brand in a move which aims to drive awareness of the choice available within the Coca-Cola range.
+The strategy was previously launched in Great Britain in March 2015.
+Coca-Cola Great Britain also announced the launch of a new global marketing campaign, Taste The Feeling, which will bring the strategy to life.